Ric17101/FakerPersonsApp/README.md

 ## Project Structure

-The repository is organized into folders using clean architecture modularity by separating concerns into distinct layers.
+The repository is organized into folders using clean architecture for modularity by separating concerns into distinct layers.

 ## Features

 1. Fetch 20 Persons at a time when scrolling at the last item of the page.
 2. Initial load of the application show List of Persons.
 3. Implement infinite scrolling to fetch the next set of data.